smwhr/failing-logicblock/README.md

 # Minimal Failing Test

-This a minimal reproducing godot project failing in a way that is mysterious to me.
+~~This a minimal reproducing godot project failing in a way that is mysterious to me.~~ This is now working as intended!

 ## Dependencies